Mercy (The Walking Dead): Critical reception

 "Mercy" received positive reviews from critics, with several critics describing the episode as a return to form for the series.
 On Rotten Tomatoes, it holds a 91% with an average rating of 7.34 out of 10, based on 32 reviews.
 The site's consensus reads: "Mercy" mixes mysterious time-hopping sequences with explosive action to create a more hopeful premiere than previous seasons of The Walking Dead.

 Matt Fowler of IGN gave the episode a 7.3/10, saying in its verdict "This was a good set-up episode, but because we were only given the initial stages of this conflict, the stakes fell a bit flat."

 Ratings

-Initial Nielsen viewership numbers estimated that the premiere was watched by 11.44 million viewers with 6.5 million in the 18-49 age bracket, the lowest numbers that a season premiere episode of The Walking Dead has had in five years.
+Initial Nielsen viewership numbers estimated that the premiere was watched by 11.44 million viewers with 6.5 million in the 18-49 age bracket, the lowest numbers that a season premiere episode of The Walking Dead had had in five years.
 However, it was still the most-watched programming outside of NFL games.